zzyAnna/zzyAnna/README.md

 # **About Me**
 * Computer Science + Linguistics Major at Northwestern University (Weinberg College of Arts and Sciences)
-* Loves languages, flute, tennis, snowboarding, and exploring the world!
+* Loves languages, flute, tennis, snowboarding, and exploring the world <3
 * Favorite Food: Cinnamon Rolls!!!

 # **Contact Info**